-The Manager will receive a management fee for operation of the Company and reserves the right to receive a development fee for development of the Property, and will also receive a portion of the profits distributed to the Company's Members.
+The Manager DAP will receive a management fee for operation of the Company and reserves the right to receive a development fee for development of the Property, an Administration Fee for administering and managing the Company and will also receive a portion of the profits distributed to the Company's Members.
 The Manager, DAP, will also be a Member of the Company.
-Proposed compensation figures are set forth above under the heading "Compensation, Fees, and Reimbursements to the Manager."
-In addition, the Company will lease the Property to Brewpubs, which will operate the Project once the Project is completed.
-Brewpubs is owned and operated by some of the same individuals who own and operate DAP.
+Proposed compensation figures Compensation amounts are set forth above under the heading "Compensation, Fees, and Reimbursements to the Manager."
+Management."
+In addition, the Company will lease the Property to Brewpubs Master Tenant, which will operate the Project once the Project is completed.
+Brewpubs The McMenamins Manager will manage Master Tenant and will be compensated with a management fee.
+The McMenamins Manager is owned and operated by some of the same individuals who own and operate DAP.
+Mike McMenamin is a member of DAP and also owns an indirect, substantial equity interest in the McMenamins Manager and a direct, substantial equity interest in McMenamins.
+McMenamins, Inc. is also expected to be a member of DAP.
+McMenamin's Brew Pubs, Inc. will manage the McMenamins Manager.
 See "Potential Conflicts of Interest" section below.